Panjakent

 The Sogdians constructed an impregnable-looking fortress with walls 12m thick at the base and 5m high at the top (with battlements and a wide pathway to allow rapid deployment of troops) on a hill 4 km east of the modern town.
 The fortress had watchtowers on three sides and was protected by a steep slope on the northern side.
 At 1000 m it is higher than the new town in the river valley.
 It was a blooming time of the Silk Road cultures, with Zoroastrians, Buddhists, Manicheans and Nestorian Christians all making their unique contributions.
 It had two large Zoroastrian temples, with the holy fires burning continuously and a royal palace and a citadel.

 The city was attacked by the Arabs for two years and was eventually captured in 722 AD.
-The Arabs set fire to the city, and this act meant that Penjikent became a repository for much of what is now known about the Sogdian civilization.
+The Arabs set fire to the city, and this act meant that Panjakent became a repository for much of what is now known about the Sogdian civilization.
 Many of the buildings were burnt to the ground.
-Rather than attempt to rebuild their luxurious palaces and temples, Penjikent’s inhabitants abandoned their city, inadvertently preserving it in time for archaeologists to uncover it more than a millennium later.
+Rather than attempt to rebuild their luxurious palaces and temples, Panjakent’s inhabitants abandoned their city, inadvertently preserving it in time for archaeologists to uncover it more than a millennium later.
 The last Sogdian ruler, Dewashtich retreated into the mountains but was captured and, by one account, crucified.
-His followers, including women and children, were massacred as they fled Penjikent for Khujand.
+His followers, including women and children, were massacred as they fled Panjakent for Khujand.

-Ancient Penjikent is remarkable due to the state of its preservation.
+Ancient Panjakent is remarkable due to the state of its preservation.
 Today the ruins are mostly restrained to sunbaked walls but they are worth a look, and the modern city is becoming increasingly popular as a springboard to visit the nearby Fann Mountains.
 Having been abandoned quickly and never built over, it is still possible to walk the streets laid out much the same way as they were the day the Arabs came.
 Only about half of the city’s area has been carefully excavated, with findings being removed mostly to the National Museum in Dushanbe and the local Rudaki Museum.
 Most impressive ones among the buildings are the citadel on top of the hill overlooking the city, the necropolis, and the fine, once multi-storied buildings where the famous frescoes were discovered.
 There is also a small museum next to the city ruins that houses some recent finds and more general artifacts.

-Panjikent history museum
+Panjakent history museum

 The Sogdian frescoes are undoubtedly the biggest draw and although the best and largest examples (one of which was 15m in length) have been spirited away to Dushanbe and the Hermitage Museum in St Petersburg, you can still cherish murals depicting many-headed gods, ancient heroes and the Sogdian aristocracy.
 Other notable artifacts include ornaments carved from wood and clay, domestic and ritual pottery, ossuaries (vessels for the bones of the dead) and altarpieces, many of which show marks of the apocalyptic fire.

-Sights near Panjikent
+Sights near Panjakent

 Rudaki Mausoleum & Rudaki Museum

 Rudaki was a Persian poet singer and musician and he is known as the first major poet to write and served as a court poet during the Samanid era.
-Rudaki’s modern mausoleum is a popular pilgrimage spot and is located 58 km east of Penjikent in the village of Panjrud, along with a small museum and a guesthouse.
+Rudaki’s modern mausoleum is a popular pilgrimage spot and is located 58 km east of Panjakent in the village of Panjrud, along with a small museum and a guesthouse.

 Sarazm neolithical city

-About 15 km west from Panjikent one can find another important archaeological site.
+About 15 km west from Panjakent one can find another important archaeological site.
 Sarazm is a staggering 5500 year old site that surprises with its size and sophistication of the settlement of the time.
 Read more about Sarazm on a separate page.

 Fortresses of Dewashtich